-Aim Realize an Energy-Recycling Society through the Development and Popularization of Technologies That Make Effective Use of Renewable Energy
+Aim Realize an Energy-Recycling Society through the Develop Aim Use of Renewable Energy

 We will establish technologies that store and reuse energy in a highly efficient manner, regardless of location or time, and work to popularize them on a global basis.
 By doing so, we will help realize an energy-recycling society.